 Once these data have been entered, click the "Calculate" button in the Results section or press the Enter key on your keyboard.
-The number of shares or contracts and the required margin will be displayed.
+The number of shares or contracts will be displayed, along with several other values; namely, the required margin (for futures) or cost of the trade (for stocks/forex), the commissions and fees associated with the trade, position risk, position value, account leverage, and the account equity that will be available after deducting the trade cost/margin and commissions and fees.
 You can enter different values for the account equity and trade risk (if applicable) to recalculate the results.
 Click Close to close the window when finished.